balderdashy/sails-docs/Migration-Guide.md

 override many of the settings that were previously unavailable as well as some new options such as remote session and socket storage.

-  - Delete `config/assets.js` as it's no longer needed and handled by the new `Gruntfile.js`
+  - Delete `config/assets.js` as it's no longer needed.
+Asset handling is performed by the new `Gruntfile.js`.
   - Copy over the new [application.js](https://raw.github.com/balderdashy/sails/development/bin/boilerplates/config/application.js) file into `config/applications.js`
   - Copy over the new [controllers.js](https://raw.github.com/balderdashy/sails/development/bin/boilerplates/config/controllers.js) file into `config/controllers.js`
   - Copy over the new [io.js](https://raw.github.com/balderdashy/sails/development/bin/boilerplates/config/io.js) file into `config/io.js`